ipfs/ipfs-desktop/README.md

 IPFS Desktop enables your operating system to support protocols including `ipfs://`, `ipns://` and `dweb:`.
 This means that if an app on your computer tries to open a link starting with one of those protocol identifiers (for example, if your web browser encounters a link to `ipns://ipfs.io`), it'll automatically open in IPFS Desktop.

-For an even better experience in native support for `ipfs://`, `ipns://` and `dweb:` addresses, we recommend installing [IPFS Companion](https://github.com/ipfs-shipyard/ipfs-companion) as well!
+For an even better experience with `ipfs://`, `ipns://` and `dweb:` addresses, we also recommend installing [IPFS Companion](https://github.com/ipfs-shipyard/ipfs-companion) to add support in your favorite browser!

 ### Learn IPFS commands as you go